 In SBC Normal mode and in SBC Stop mode, the boost regulator can be enabled via SPI (register HW_CTRL, bit BOOST_EN).
-The boost output voltage has to be selected using BOOST_V bit.
-The BOOST_V on HW_CTRL permits to select the minimum V{BST1} 1 or the output voltage V{BST2} 1.
+The boost output voltage has to be selected using BOOST_V and BOOST_VH bits.
+The BOOST_V on HW_CTRL permits to select the minimum V{BST1 1} or the output voltage V{BST2 1}.

+In case that higher boost voltage is needed (V{BST3_1}), it is possible to use the BOOST_VH.
 The activation thresholds vary according to the output voltage selected.
 Table 9 shows the possible activation thresholds and the hysteresis including the respective SPI setting.